-RADIATA MANAGEMENT TECHNICAL NOTE Site Productivity
+RADIATA MANAGEMENT TECHNICAL NOTE

+Site Productivity

-Number: RSPTN-010 Date: June 2010
+Number: RSPTN-002 Date: December 2010

 Mycorrhizas and New Species Mixture Trials

 Summary

 Different tree species form different types of mycorrhizas.
 Pines and Douglas-fir, for example, form ectomycorrhizas (EM), while cypresses and redwoods form arbuscular mycorrhizas (AM).
 EM species have a greater ability to use nitrogen and phosphorus from organic sources than AM species, allowing them to grow more readily under the cooler temperatures that occur at higher altitudes and latitudes, or at other sites where nitrogen and phosphorus mineralisation rates are slow.
-Although AM species may be more responsive to nitrogen and phosphorous, they appear to be better at absorbing cations, especially calcium and magnesium, than EM species, and therefore may be less prone to deficiencies of these nutrients.
+Although AM species may be more responsive to nitrogen and phosphorous, they appear to be better at absorbing cations, especially calcium and phosphorus, than EM species, and therefore may be less prone to deficiencies in these nutrients.
 AM species grown next to EM species have been found to have higher foliar nitrogen and phosphorus concentrations than when grown alone.
-New trials have been established to determine if there may be nutritional benefits to either EM or AM species when they are grown in mixtures.
+New trials have been established to determine if there may be nutritional benefits from growing AM species in mixtures with EM species.

 Author: Murray Davis

 What are mycorrhizas?